JuliaDiff/BlueStyle/julia/style-guide.md

 - Declare global variables as constants using `const`.

 Remember that the first time you call a function with a certain type signature it will compile that function for the given input types.
 Compilation is sometimes a significant portion of time, so avoid profiling/timing functions on their first run.
+Note that the `@benchmark` and `@btime` macros from the [BenchmarkTools](https://github.com/JuliaCI/BenchmarkTools.jl) package can be useful as they run the function many times and report summary statistics of time and memory allocation, alleviating the need to run the function first before benchmarking.